Home » Visit » Travel Ideas » 10 Day Trips from Brasov You Should Take to Uncover Transylvania

 The Clock Tower, Sighisoara

-If you want to spend one day in nature, go for a hike in Piatra Craiului National Park.
-There are many hiking trails starting in Zarnesti, a small city you can reach in less than one hour by car or train.
+If you want to spend one day in nature, take a hike in Piatra Craiului National Park.
+Many hiking trails start in Zarnesti, a small city less than one hour by car or train.
 Plan your hike depending on the weather, and always consider your hiking equipment and experience.

 Piatra Craiului Mountains